kawaii5/izbicki.me/blog/Conversions.md

 On the other hand, Haskell has a clean and simple way of converting and storing unicode characters.
 Haskell uses one library, [`Data.Text.Encoding`](http://hackage.haskell.org/package/text-1.1.1.3/docs/Data-Text-Encoding.html).

 This table shows the differences from converting from ByteString to UTF8 in Haskell and wstring and UTF8 in C++.
+For Haskell, import [Data.ByteString](https://hackage.haskell.org/package/bytestring-0.9.2.1/docs/Data-ByteString.html).
 <table>
 <tr>
 <td>Haskell</td>